AbdulsalamAbbod/Akno/README.md

 I used common Anode RGB LEDs at this version of
-Akno, so if you want to use common Cathode LEDs you should make changes at : expressions.h/line:56/(LED1,LED2) functions by Deactivate the common Anode line and activate the common Cathode line.
+Akno, so if you want to use common Cathode LEDs you should make changes at : expressions.h/(line:250&line:262)/(LED1&LED2) functions by Just deactivate the three lines.

 /**/